-This year we’re walking all the way—from Madison to Eisenhower—4 days of above-treeline alpine exploration!
+We walk all the way from Madison to Eisenhower: days of above-treeline alpine exploration!

-It’s said that if you can hike the Presidentials you can hike anywhere else in the world.
-It’s true!
-Known for their ruggedness and drastic weather, these mountains present conditions perfect for training mountaineers.
+Hike the Presidentials and you can hike anywhere else in the world.
+Their ruggedness and drastic weather provide conditions perfect for training mountaineers.

 1) Participants must be physically fit.
 This is a demanding marathon hike.
 We trek through challenging terrain exposed to the weather.
 It can hail on us, or be raining the entire time.
 Participants must want to exercise and push themselves.

 2) Our group has 2 teachers, 1 ass’t teacher, 2 guides in training (all first responder certified) and 13-14 students.
 We form a team in the field.
 Everybody helps each other.

 3) Meals Provided: Day 1: D | Day 2: B/D | Day 3: B/D | Day 4: B/D | Day 5: B